Mrs Hopper and Mrs Liddle are licenced Thrive practitioners. All other staff have had Thrive training in school.

 Children sometimes need some extra support with their emotional growth and this can be temporary or over a longer period of time.

 Thrive promotes their emotional and social growth by building positive relationships between a child, their peers and the teaching staff and helps them explore and understand their feelings through various activities.

 Everyone!
 Though they might not realise it.
-All of our pupils have access to regular class-based Thrive activities; most art and sport activities are taught within the Thrive approach and we want to use specific whole class Thrive PSHE across our curriculum.
-What is needed during this time is understanding and support to get them back on track.
+All of our pupils have access to regular class-based Thrive activities; most art and sport activities are taught within the Thrive approach.
+Each class has a Thrive sessions as part of PSHCE in areas such as sharing, turn taking, importance of rules and respectful behaviour.
 Many children will respond to the care, understanding and support given by parents, family, friends and teachers.
 However, some children need a little bit extra.

 These situations can lead to many different feelings which may seem overwhelming at times.
 They might include: anger, frustration, sadness, loneliness, confusion or anxiety.